cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-tools/stateManagement.md

   myFrameOfReferenceUID: {
     myToolID: [
       {
-        sliceNormal: [0, 0, 1], // The normal on which the tool was drawn
+        viewPlaneNormal: [0, 0, 1], // The normal on which the tool was drawn
         toolUID: 'someUniqueIdentifier.1.231.4.12.5', // A unique identifier for this annotations.
         FrameOfReferenceUID: 'myFrameOfReference.1.2.3',
         toolName: 'myToolID', // properties specific to that annotation.